jsnfwlr/facemasq/docs/en/dev/dependencies.md

   brew install make gcc libpcap-dev bison flex
   ```
 * ### NodeJS and PNPM
-  NodeJS and PNPM are used to build the web interface for faceMasq.
+  NodeJS and PNPM are used to build the web interface and docs for faceMasq.
   ```sh
   ```
+* ### NPM
+  NPM is used for the semantic versioning of the project
 * ### Docker
   Docker is used to run the database containers needed for testing - `mysql:8-debian` and `postgres:14-alpine`.